• Home

 Two interest meetings were held in May and attracted a good turnout.
 The Friends of the Library support group purchased five chess sets for use during club meetings and for library patrons to use during their visits.

 At first, the club focused on children, but then expanded to all ages.
-Attendance began to grow over the next two years, including turnouts of 20+ players participating.
+Attendance at monthly meetings on the first Saturday mornings began to grow over the next two years, including turnouts of 20+ players participating.
 Anyone who already played the game or wanted to learn was invited.

 And then COVID-19 struck.